Vegetarian and Vegan Diet (cont.)

 - What types of vegetarian diets are there?

-- What are the potential problems from consuming a vegetarian and vegan diet?
+- What are the potential dangers from consuming the various kinds of vegetarian and vegan diets?

-- What are the benefits of a vegetarian and vegan diet?
+- What are the benefits of the various kinds of vegetarian and vegan diets?

 - How do I develop a vegetarian or vegan diet plan for myself?